lyyek/CSV2026/README.md

 **Data & Paths**
 - `data_root`: Path to your training dataset (default: ./CSV2026_Dataset_Train).
-- `split_json`: Path to the 4-fold cross-validation split file (default: split4.json).
+- `split_json`: Path to the 4-fold cross-validation split file.
 - `n_folds`: Total number of folds for cross-validation.
 - `checkpoint_dir_prefix`: Prefix for the directories where model weights and logs are saved.